At least two bodies found at Pike River mine; families 'angry, gutted' - NZ Herald

-Bodies have been discovered inside Pike River, 11 years after explosions tore through the West Coast mine, killing 29 men.
+Andrew Little has described the discovery of bodies inside Pike River, 11 years after explosions tore through the West Coast mine, killing 29 men, as "significant".

+Little, Minister Responsible for Pike River Re-entry, said while there was a small chance of finding human remains, police wanted to gain access to new areas of the mine.

-Detective Superintendent Peter Read, speaking at a press conference in Christchurch today, said police had notified the 29 victims' families that they had recovered some images from boreholes which revealed "two bodies with the possibility of a third".
+Speaking at a press conference in Christchurch earlier today, Detective Superintendent Peter Read said police had notified the 29 victims' families that they had recovered some images from boreholes which revealed "two bodies with the possibility of a third".

 The bodies are in the "furthest part of the mine from the entrance", which means police will not be able to recover them.